-Omar’s Place restaurant review - London, UK
+Omar’s Place restaurant - London, UK

 In transforming the ground floor and basement of a Grade II-listed Victorian corner block in London’s Pimlico neighbourhood into Omar’s Place, a modern Mediterranean restaurant, interiors studio Sella Concept (with help from architecture consultancy Wilson Holloway) took the sun as inspiration and mood-board.